Multilevel Measurement Models Workshop (Summer 2025; SMiP Summer School)

 Workshop Description

 Prerequisite knowledge and skills include: (1) familiarity with R software for data analysis, (2) some familiarity with Markov Chain Monte Carlo (MCMC) estimation (i.e., have estimated models with MCMC before), (3) some prior knowledge of latent variable measurement models (i.e., confirmatory factor analysis for continuous responses; item response theory for binary and ordinal responses), and (4) some prior knowledge of multilevel models (i.e., hierarchical linear models, mixed-effects models).
-The course will use Stan software as run through R (using CMDStanR), but no prior experience with Stan is assumed.
-Participants who wish to use their own devices during the workshop should install Stan ahead of time.
-No readings will be required ahead of time.
+The course used Stan software as run through R (using CMDStanR), but no prior experience with Stan was assumed.

 Workshop Lecture and Syntax Files